masezou/k8s-study-vanilla/README.md

 # Requirement

--Ubuntu Linux Server 20.04.4 amd64 4vCPU minimum 8GB RAM Recommend 16GB RAM 200GB HDD.
+-Ubuntu Linux Server 20.04.5 amd64 4vCPU minimum 8GB RAM Recommend 16GB RAM 200GB HDD.
 (ARM is experimental)

+-If you want to use Kubvevirt (Virtualization), You need to set Virtualization passthrough setting in vCPU setting.

 -If you want to use vSphre CSI Driver, You need to have vCenter 6.7U3 above and any VM need to be set "disk.EnableUUID" and "ctkEnabled" in option.
 At least 1 vCenter and 1 ESX. vCenter cluster is option.